 Ability to supervise and train others.

 Education: Graduation from an accredited high school or possession of a high school equivalency certificate.

 Experience: Six years of experience as a buyer performing work involving determination of source, preparation of complex specifications, and the procurement of a variety of supplies, materials, equipment and services in accordance with competitive bid purchasing methods.

-Note: Applicants may substitute additional education at an accredited college or university for up to one year of the required experience at a rate of 30 semester credit hours for one year of experience.
+Note: Candidates may substitute the possession of additional education at an accredited college or university at the rate of 30 credit hours for up to one year of the required experience.

 Class specifications are broad descriptions covering groups of positions used by various State departments and agencies.
 Position descriptions maintained by the using department or agency specifically address the essential job functions of each position.

 This is a Skilled Service classification in the State Personnel Management System.
 All positions in this classification are Skilled Service positions.
 Some positions in Skilled Service classifications may be designated Special Appointment in accordance with the State Personnel and Pensions Article, Section 6-405, Annotated Code of Maryland.

 This classification is not assigned to a bargaining unit, as indicated by the designation of S (Supervisor), M (Manager), T (Agency Head), U (Board or Commission Member), W (Student), X (Used by Agency or Excluded by Executive Order), or Z (Confidential).
 As provided by State Personnel and Pensions Article, Section 3-102, special appointment, temporary, contractual, supervisory, managerial and confidential employees are excluded collective bargaining.
 Additionally, certain executive branch agencies are exempt from collective bargaining and all positions in those agencies are excluded from collective bargaining.